ARandomStrangerr/cpp/README.md

 `JsonArray` store given objects in a vector.
 ## Function
 ### `JsonObject.add(std::string, std::string*)`
-add a string pointer to this Json Object.
+add a string pointer to this Json Object.<br/>
-input:
+input:<br/>
-    std::string - name of the key
+std::string - name of the key<br/>
 std::string* - pointer to store under the above key (remember to allocate dynamically)
 ### `JsonObject.add(std::string, JsonObject*)`
 add a JsonObject poitner to this Json Object.
 input: